deephdc/deep-docs/source/user/overview/cookiecutter-template.rst

 You will be asked several questions, e.g.:

-* User account at github.com, e.g. 'indigo-dc'
+* User account at github.com, e.g. 'deephdc'
 * Project name
 * Repository name for the new project
 * (main) author name